 Last winter, my American friend traveled with her family to Copenhagen for a holiday.
-When she returned, she told of her initial shock at seeing unattended baby strollers – with babies in them! - lined up on the sidewalks outside cafés and restaurants while their parents were inside eating.
+When she returned, she told me about her initial shock at seeing unattended baby strollers with babies in them lined up on sidewalks outside cafés and restaurants while their parents were inside eating.

-A daily nap outside is a common part of the daily routine for babies and toddlers throughout Scandinavia, even when temperatures reach as low as 20F (yes, 20 Fahrenheit!).
+Yes, it is true.
+A daily nap outside is a common part of the daily routine for babies and toddlers throughout Scandinavia, even when temperatures reach as low as 20º F.

-All year round child care centers take the children outside to nap; at home, parents put their babies in the garden, on the balcony or porch for their nap, so if you visit anywhere in Scandinavia, this will be a very common sight:
+All year round daycares take the children outside to nap.
+And, at home, parents put their babies in the garden, on the balcony or porch for their nap.
+So if you visit anywhere in Scandinavia, this will be a very common sight:

-Scandinavian parents say their children get sick less and sleep longer when they nap outdoors because the air outside is clean and fresh and preferable to the inside air that can be stale and in public places, thick with germs from other people coughing and sneezing into it.
+Scandinavian parents say their children get sick less and sleep longer when they nap outdoors because the air outside is clean and fresh.
+Public places are often thick with germs from other people.

-The trick is that they dress their little ones in next to skin merino wool base layers.
-(As well as mid layers, a down sleeping bag and usually a sheepskin at the bottom of stroller).
+What's the secret?
+They dress their little ones in next to skin merino wool base layers, as well as mid layers, a down sleeping bag and usually a sheepskin at the bottom of the stroller.